deragent/arXivFilter/README.md

       gallium: 4
       arsenide: 4

-The score of each keyword, author, collaboration etc. which is found in a given arXiv entry is added to the total score of this entry.
+The score of each keyword, author, collaboration etc. which is found in a given arXiv entry is added to the total score of the paper (for example a paper written by _Fabiola Gianotti_, as part of the _CMS_ collaboration will get a score of 5 + 10 = **15**).

+The matching of keywords is done in lower case and ignoring special characters as well as most common Umlauts (like ä, ö, ü, é, è etc.).
+So specifying for example `gaas: 20` as a keyword, will match `GaAs`, `Ga-As` etc.

 ## Dependencies
 - Python 3 Packages: